Quantum noise in a Fabry-Perot interferometer including the influence of diffraction loss of light: Introduction

 \section{Introduction}

-\ \ \ \ The DECi-hertz Interferometer Gravitational wave Observatory (DECIGO) is designed to detect gravitational waves at frequencies between 0.1 and 10 Hz.
+\ \ \ \ \ The DECi-hertz Interferometer Gravitational wave Observatory (DECIGO) is designed to detect gravitational waves at frequencies between 0.1 and 10 Hz.
 In this frequency band, one of the most important science targets is primordial gravitational waves \cite{Seto}.
 Observation of primordial gravitational waves is expected to provide crucial evidence for cosmic inflation theory.
 While observation of the primordial gravitational waves by ground-based detectors is challenging due to the ground vibration noise, pendulum thermal noise, etc., existing at low frequencies, and limited interferometer arm lengths, space interferometers enable observations by removing these obstacles.
-DECIGO also plans to use optical cavities between spacecraft to increase its sensitivity further.
-The target sensitivity of DECIGO was established more than ten years ago to detect primordial gravitational waves.
+DECIGO also plans to use optical cavities between spacecraft to increase its sensitivity further.\\ \ \ \ \ \ The target sensitivity of DECIGO was established more than ten years ago to detect primordial gravitational waves.
 However, the recent observation of the cosmic microwave background (CMB) by the Planck satellite and other electromagnetic observations reduced the upper limit for primordial gravitational waves significantly \cite{Planck} \cite{Kuroyanagi}.
 This reduction of the upper limit requires further improvement of the target sensitivity of DECIGO \cite{Yamada}.
-Therefore, we have been trying to improve the sensitivity by optimizing various parameters of DECIGO, such as the arm length, the laser power and the diameter, reflectivity, and mass of the mirrors.
-For this optimization, we have to treat the diffraction loss of light in a Fabry-Perot (FP) cavity properly; we should treat the diffraction loss differently from other optical loss-related quantities such as absorption and transmission.
+Therefore, we have been trying to improve the sensitivity by optimizing various parameters of DECIGO, such as the arm length, the laser power and the diameter, reflectivity, and mass of the mirrors.\\ \ \ \ \ \ For this optimization, we have to treat the diffraction loss of light in a Fabry-Perot (FP) cavity properly; we should treat the diffraction loss differently from other optical loss-related quantities such as absorption and transmission.
 For example, the part of the light that passes outside a mirror due to diffraction obviously does not cause radiation pressure noise.
 In contrast, light that is absorbed by the mirror causes radiation pressure noise.
 As for the light coming back to the input mirror from the end mirror of a FP cavity, the part of the light that misses the input mirror due to diffraction does not reach a photodetector positioned to sample light returning from the cavity.
 In contrast, return light that transmits through the input mirror is detected by the photodetector, and thus contributes to the shot noise at the photodetector.
 In previous investigations, the impact of the diffraction was not considered.
 However, it is important to consider the diffraction loss to more correctly design the sensitivity of an interferometer.
 For these reasons, it is essential to correctly calculate the quantum noise of an interferometer with the diffraction loss.
+The higher-order mode in a FP cavity is treated as loss in this paper on the condition that the beam cut by the diffraction in a FP cavity is small enough so that the finesse is sufficiently higher than 1.
+The diffraction of the laser beam in the FP cavity is investigated in other paper such as \cite{diffaction}.
+In this paper, the treatment of the diffraction loss in the FP cavity in \cite{diffaction} is further developed for the calculation of quantum noise.
 In this paper, we will provide the proper treatment of diffraction loss in terms of quantum noise.
-It should be noted that this method is applicable to all FP cavities with significant diffraction loss in any interferometer.
+It should be noted that this method is applicable to any FP cavities with a relatively small beam cut and the finesse sufficiently higher than 1.
 It should also be noted that noise sources other than quantum noise are not discussed here.
 In this paper, we discuss diffraction loss in a FP cavity at section 2, calculation of quantum noise including the effect of diffraction loss at section 3, result of quantum noise by using the DECIGO parameters in section 4, and summary of this paper in section 5.